Integrated Immunology (MSc)

 Applicants will be invited for an oral examination to test the suitability of the applicant for the MSc Integrated Immunology.
 Duration of the test is 20 Minutes.
 The topics of this examination will be basic knowledge in Molecular Biology, Cell Biology and Genetics.
 Furthermore, knowledge in a specific topic in immunology, virology or microbiology (as chosen by the applicant), will be examined.

-The examination will be done by the admittance committee of the MSc programme.
+The examination will be done by the admittance committee of the MSc program.
 The examination date will be announced at least one week in advance.
 The applicants have to bear the arising expenses by themselves.

 Proof of German proficiency is not required.
 However, we strongly recommend non-German speaking students to attend German language classes during the MSc studies.